-City of San Diego - Water Purification Demonstration Project
+City of San Diego - Pure Water

-The City of San Diego has undertaken the Water Purification Demonstration Project to evaluate the feasibility of using advanced treatment technology on tertiary recycled water that can be sent to a local reservoir, blended with other raw water, and then treated and distributed as potable water (also known as indirect potable reuse/reservoir augmentation).
-The Water Purification Demonstration involves:
+The City of San Diego is developing a large-scale potable reuse project called Pure Water San Diego.
+This project will provide up to one-third of the City's projected supplies by 2035 by advance treating wastewater for potable reuse with an environmental buffer.
+Previously, the City had undertaken the 1 mgd Water Purification Demonstration Project to evaluate the feasibility of using advanced treatment technology on tertiary recycled water that can be sent to a local reservoir, blended with other raw water, and then treated and distributed as potable water (also known as indirect potable reuse/reservoir augmentation).
+The Pure Water San Diego project will produce reliable, drought-proof, local supply, and offset demands for imported water.
+It represents the next steps of recycled water, going beyond traditional non-potable water reuse (traditional recycled water).